Faster estimation of dynamic discrete choice models using index invertibility: Monte Carlo simulations

-Table \ref{tab:runtime1} displays the mean computation time in minutes for the first step of our estimator $\tilde\theta$, our final estimator $\hat\theta$, and the target estimator $\hat\theta^*$, for each sample size and estimation method.
-A number of observations can be made.
+Table \ref{tab:runtime1} displays the mean computation time in minutes for our first step estimator $\tilde\theta$, our final estimator $\hat\theta$, and the target estimator $\hat\theta^*$, for each sample size and estimation method.\footnote{Simulations were run in the Julia programming language, and replication files are available at \href{https://doi.org/10.5281/zenodo.15116658}{https://doi.org/10.5281/zenodo.15116658}.
+Results for $\hat\theta_H$ were generated using Julia 1.11 on a standard desktop computer, and results for $\hat\theta_{AM}$ were generated using Julia 1.10 on the JuliaHub cloud-based server.
+The replication files contain a complete description of the two environments.} A number of observations can be made.
 First, our estimator is substantially faster than the standard estimator.
-For example, for $n=500$, our method for targeting the estimator based on \textcite{bajari2011simple} is over 26 times faster than the standard approach for $n=500$, which translates to reducing the computation time from over 15 hours to around 35 minutes.
-For $n=500$, our method for targeting \textcite{arcidiacono2011conditional}'s estimator is nearly 15 times faster than the standard approach, which translates to reducing the computation time from over 12 hours to less than 1 hour.
-Second, the computational cost of the Newton-Raphson iterates (i.e., Step 2 of our estimator) is negligible relative to solving the constrained optimization problem (i.e., Step 1 of our estimator).
+For example, for $n=500$, our method for targeting the estimator based on \textcite{bajari2011simple} is over 20 times faster than the standard approach for $n=500$, which translates to reducing the computation time from around 9 hours to just over 25 minutes.
+For $n=500$, our method for targeting \textcite{arcidiacono2011conditional}'s estimator is over 16 times faster than the standard approach, which translates to reducing the computation time from over 9 hours to around one half hour.
+Second, the computational cost of the Newton-Raphson iterates (i.e., Step 2 of our estimator) is minor relative to solving the constrained optimization problem (i.e., Step 1 of our estimator).
 Namely, the difference between the computational times for obtaining $\tilde\theta$ and for obtaining $\hat\theta$ is small.
 Third, we observe that the computational burden increases approximately linearly with sample size.
 This means the computational time savings are substantially bigger when $n$ is large---that is, the gain from our method is larger for the `harder' computational problem.